 California again beckoned for me in 2015, when I took a leap of faith and moved to Los Angeles – my sisters had already been living in the LA area for over a decade and I wanted to be near them.
 My particular expertise in robotic surgery was highly sought after.
 I was surprised to learn that adoption of robot-assisted technology in gynecologic surgery in the LA area was well behind the rest of the nation.
-I first set up shop in Beverly Hills, then two years ago, found my niche in the South Bay.
+I first set up shop in Beverly Hills, then, in 2017, found my niche in the South Bay.

 Along the way, private practice has been very rewarding, but has had its challenges as well.
 The business side of medicine is an area we, as physicians, do not learn well, if at all.
 I would much rather spend more time enjoying and working harder at the important parts of my field – taking care of patients, fixing what ails them via professionally sanctioned procedures and evidence-based medicine – than spend excessive time navigating the business of private practice, I have amassed a formidable little team and together we opened South Bay Women’s Health and Surgery in November 2022.
 We are one of few remaining stand-alone private practices in the area that have not succumbed to corporate medicine or a “concierge” model.
 We pride ourselves on doing our jobs well and providing quality care because we enjoy working together as a team, and, more importantly, we truly love what we do.